AlgebraLoveme/AlgebraLoveme.github.io/_pages/about.md

     image: "/imgs/scene.jpg"
 ---

 *Hello, my name is Yuhao Mao.
-I am an math-and-finance-majored undergraduate from CKC Honors College, Zhejiang University, China.
+I am a math-and-finance-major undergraduate at CKC Honors College, Zhejiang University.
 Luckily, I was not restricted to my major and explored my interest in Computer Science.
 Currently I am instructed by Professor S.J. at NESA lab(see <https://person.zju.edu.cn/en/sji>), Professor K.L. at Department of Mathematics(see <https://person.zju.edu.cn/en/0093199>) and Associate Professor G.Z. at Department of Economics(see <https://flzhou.weebly.com/>).*

 My favorite formula includes: